This video celebrating our 30th anniversary in 2013 still tells our story so well.

 “…excellence in education was of primary concern.”

 Mary Schneider and Sheri Nick founded Woodinville Montessori School in 1983.
 Their purpose was to educate their own, and other children in an environment where excellence in education was of primary concern.
-They believed that the Montessori philosophy offered the ideal methodological support for that goal, and Woodinville, with its growing population of young families was a good location in which to build a school.
+They believed that the Montessori philosophy offered the ideal methodological support for that goal, and Woodinville, with its growing population of young families, was a good location.

-The first Early Childhood class had four children at the beginning of the year, and seventeen by June.
-School was held in a rented house in downtown Woodinville near what is now Wilmot Gateway Park.
+The first Early Childhood class opened with four pupils in the fall, and closed with 17 in June.
+The school rented a house in downtown Woodinville, near what is now Wilmot Gateway Park, for classes.

-In October 1984, the Nicks made a preliminary offer to purchase two and a half acres of the Kaplan property on 140th at NE 166th Street.
-In September 1986, after the arduous process of securing permits and erecting a building, the school moved into a beautiful new building with two full preprimary classes, and a fledgling, state accredited elementary class of three, first through fourth graders.
-By September 1987, the size of enrollment in the elementary class allowed plans to proceed for a second building for them.
+In October 1984, the Nicks made a preliminary offer on two-and-a-half acres of the Kaplan property on 140th at NE 166th Street.
+Securing permits and erecting a building proved arduous, but in September 1986, WMS moved into its beautiful new building with two full pre-primary classes, and a fledgling, state-accredited elementary class of three first-through-fourth graders.
+By September 1987, elementary class enrollment called for a second building for them, which was ready by October 1988.
+The school leased the two buildings and land from the Nicks from that date until 2003, when WMS purchased the campus.

 New Board of Trustees

-The school undertook the rewriting of the school’s bylaws in order to move the governing of the school from the sole control of the founders and their spouses to a Board of Trustees.
+The school rewrote its bylaws in order to move school governance from the sole control of the founders and their spouses to a Board of Trustees.
 This was an essential step in safeguarding the future of the school.
-As now, the founders hoped to see the school and its programs last long into the future with continual progress made towards becoming the very best Montessori School possible.
-In conjunction with the drafting of the bylaws, the founders with the input of faculty drafted a blueprint of their vision and beliefs to help the Board follow the same decision making process that guided all decisions from the beginning.
+As now, the founders hoped to see the school and its programs last long into the future with continual progress made towards becoming the very best Montessori school possible.
+And with input from faculty, they drafted a blueprint of their vision and beliefs to help the Board follow the same decision-making process in use since the founding.

 The year 2000-2001 saw the creation of a new Board of Trustees, their training and first strategic planning session.
 In addition to developing working procedures for all aspects of board function and reorganizing the Parent Association, the board began to grapple with the need to find additional space for our elementary program.